rism-digital/rism.info/community/sigla/help.en.md

 Example:

-* The search **name=Bach AND country=USA** will find all sigla with the word “Bach” in the name that are in the United States.
+* The search **name=Bach AND country=Germany** will find all sigla with the word “Bach” in the name that are in the United States.
+You can use the country names as they appear in the siglum entries, with the following exceptions:
+For Russia, search using Russian Federation
+For the United Kingdom, use UK
+For the United States, use USA
+For Vatican City, use Holy See

 ## Tips